-This plan covers the routine costs of a qualified clinical trial.
-Routine costs are the medically necessary care that is normally covered under this plan for a member who is not enrolled in a clinical trial.
-The trial must be appropriate for your health condition and you must be enrolled in the trial at the time of treatment for which coverage is requested.
+This benefit covers qualified clinical trial medical services and drugs that are already covered under this plan.
+The clinical trial must be suitable for your health condition.
+You also have to be enrolled in the trial at the time of treatment.

 Benefits are based on the type of service you get.
-For example, benefits for an office visit are covered under the Professional Visits And Services benefit and lab tests are covered under the Diagnostic Services benefit.
+For example, if you have an office visit, it's covered under Professional Visits And Services and if you have a lab test, it's covered under Diagnostic Lab, X-Ray And Imaging.